 The School has a limited number of laptop computers (for use in presentations) available for student project work.
-Bookings need to be made at least a week in advance through your Programme Administrator, and are subject to availability.
-They can be made via the School's Student Information Desk.
+Bookings need to be made at least one week in advance through your Programme Administrator, and are subject to availability.
+Also they can be made via the School's Student Information Desk.